Vegetarian Tagine is a super healthy, hearty and delicious vegetarian meal that’s easy to make. Perfect for a weeknight family meal!

 - 3 cups cooked couscous

-3. Add the celery, carrots, paprika, cinnamon, cumin, ginger and salt.
+- Add the carrots, paprika, cinnamon, cumin, ginger and salt.
 Cook an additional 5 minutes, until the veggies are soft and the spices are fragrant.

 - Add the tomatoes, butternut squash, cauliflower, and vegetable broth, and stir to combine.

 - Cover, reduce the heat to low, and simmer for 15-20 minutes.

 - Stir in the chickpeas and raisins and cook an additional 10-15 minutes or until the vegetables are soft.